 Elena CampbellAssociate Director of Research, Advocacy & Policy

 Elena is a lawyer, speechwriter and former political staffer who has worked in legal and social policy for nearly 20 years.
 Elena’s expertise includes therapeutic justice, equal opportunity and human rights, as well as the prevention and elimination of violence against women.

 Previously Elena worked as a legal adviser and staffer in the Victorian Government for over a decade.
-Elena has also been employed as a consultant for a range of social policy and justice organisations, including the Australian Human Rights Commission, focusing on gender discrimination.
-Elena sits on a number of advisory bodies in relation to family violence and also oversees the production of much of the CIJ’s written publications.
+Elena has also been employed as a consultant for a range of social policy and justice organisations, including the Australian Human Rights Commission, and sits on a number of advisory bodies in relation to family violence.